leobmend/trybe-exercicios/README.md

-# Trybe - Course Exercices
+# Trybe - Course Exercises

 ## What is Trybe?